 You can also make a dedicated customer loyalty program that repeat buyers can sign up for.
 They can receive promotional items and custom merchandise, discount codes, alerts to your latest sales, invitations to exclusive events, or even personalized messages on special days like birthdays and holidays.

 Today, the customer experience is just as much about the product as it is about the purchasing experience.
 If a buyer has difficulty buying a product or availing of a service, they are far less likely to patronize the seller again.
-After all, today’s consumers have no shortage of options for goods and services, so repeat patronage boils down to either the uniqueness of the offering or the quality of their buying experience.
+After all, today’s consumers have no shortage of options for goods and services, so repeat patronage boils down to either the uniqueness of the offering or the quality of their buying experience(opens in a new tab or window).

 Make things as easy for your customers as you possibly can.
 If you have a physical store, ensure that it is equally accessible to visitors, especially those with mobility issues.
 Install wheelchair ramps and other accessibility structures for customers with disability.
 Provide inclusion and accessibility training for all personnel.
 Ensure that signages are clearly visible and legible.
 Organize your store in an intuitive manner and provide guides where needed.

-A well-designed user onboarding process can help your customers easily find what they need on your platform.
+A well-designed user onboarding process(opens in a new tab or window) can help your customers easily find what they need on your platform.
 The better you guide your users and customers on a platform, the more value you and your customers will get.

 One secret ingredient to producing a top-notch customer experience?
 Graphic design.